Skip to main content

-No Tech For Apartheid Europe is a coalition of tech workers, students and technologists in Europe against the militarization of technology and its use in systems of apartheid, surveillance and oppression.
+No Tech For Apartheid Europe is a coalition of tech workers, students, and technologists across Europe.
+We organize against the militarization of technology and its use in systems of apartheid, surveillance, and oppression.

 This is the Sweden chapter of that coalition, the European counterpart to the US-based No Tech For Apartheid.